-There is no specific legislation in relation to mutual insurance associations.7 They are covered by the Insurance Law, which includes special provisions regarding their establishment and organisation.8 There is no de minimis regime for small mutual insurance associations in Luxembourg.
+There is no specific legislation in relation to mutual insurance associations.
+They are covered by the Insurance Law, which includes special provisions regarding their establishment and organisation.
+There is no de minimis regime for small mutual insurance associations in Luxembourg.

-Mutual insurance associations and cooperative insurance undertakings can be active in both life and non-life operations.
+Mutual insurance associations and cooperative insurance undertakings can be active in both life and non-life business.